inadarei/nodebootstrap/README.md

 [![Join the chat at https://gitter.im/inadarei/nodebootstrap](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/inadarei/nodebootstrap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-If you like Nodebootstrap, also check out: [Microservices Workspace](https://github.com/inadarei/microservices-workspace) project to see how you can orchestrate multilingual (polyglot) microservices environment as a holistic and simple development environment.
+If you like Nodebootstrap, also check out: [Microservices Workspace](https://github.com/inadarei/microservices-workspace) project to see how you can orchestrate multilingual (polyglot) microservices setup as a holistic and simple development environment.

 ## License